BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Export your account.
    1. Choose "Export".
    1. Click "Export File" next to "Output Descriptor".
-1. [  ] Print copies of the Descriptor and save to Home Storage, Primary Storage, and Secondary Storage.
+3. [  ] Print copies of the Descriptor and save to Home Storage, Primary Storage, and Secondary Storage.
-1. [  ] If you have access to encrypted cloud storage, such as the "Notes" feature on LastPass, store a copy of the descriptor there too.
+4. [  ] If you have access to encrypted cloud storage, such as the "Notes" feature on LastPass, store a copy of the descriptor there too.

+**Optional Resilience Improvement: Backup Sparrow Wallet.** You may choose to also backup your Sparrow wallet, particularly if you decided to put a password on the wallet.

+**Transaction Coordinator Instructions:**

+1. [  ] Back up the Sparrow wallet file
+   1. This may be done with "Export" and then "Export File" next to Sparrow
+   1. This file will be encrypted _if and only if_ you have a password on your wallet, which we recommend against[^sparrowwallet].
+   1. Save or Copy that file to the MicroSD at Primary Storage.

 #### **Step I: Test Transaction**